jsdevel/do-droplet-container/README.md

 ## Running the Tests

-Define `TOKEN` in your env.
+Define `DO_TOKEN` in your env.
 This is your Digital Ocean API token.
 Then run `npm t`.

 ## License